pospi/talk-solidity-blockchain-intro/solidity-notes.md

 name: other-vulnerabilities
 # Other 'vulnerabilities'

-*"Solar Storm"* is not a real thing, really.
+Headlines like "[Solarstorm: A security exploit with Ethereum’s Solidity language, not just the DAO](https://blog.blockstack.org/solar-storm-a-serious-security-exploit-with-ethereum-not-just-the-dao-a03d797d98fa)" are very catchy but don't amount to much when one stops to think about how computers operate.
 This is just how you'd want programs to run, sometimes.
+Sometimes a function calls a function in another class that calls back to the object that started it all.
+It's not even uncommon.
+So to disallow *that* would be to disallow, you know, writing code.

+If you're gonna be writing code, you're gonna get some rat faeces in there. *Everything is Terrible*&trade;

-Let's all calm down for a minute...
+So let's all calm down for a minute, and think about all these things together.

-- (19:01:52) pospi: depends how you want to look at it. programmer error, really is what I'd call it
-- (19:02:25) pospi: (as in, Solidity programming errors with unexpected side-effects)
-- (19:03:06) pospi: which is; not the fault of the Eth network / EVM / Blockchain any more than shitty Microsoft code running your kernel and fucking up your disk is your computer manufacturer's fault..
-- (19:04:12) pospi: but the point still stands- should the network correct & account for these things at a protocol level, or are there cases where the functionality these bugs expose is in fact critical for the funcctioning of the whole platform?
-- (19:04:25) pospi: and if that's the case- then you have a rather awkward catch-22 situation at a core system level
-- (19:04:31) pospi: but!
-I dont really think it's going to be an issue, personally
-- (19:04:56) pospi: people are pretty smart, and there's a lot of pretty smart people freaking out right now about ways to not have their money evaporate into thin air
-- (19:05:47) pospi: so I think we can expect to see fixes for this kind of thing closer to the core in future (similar workarounds to the concept of "gas" itself), but for now people are just going to have to write better code to not get caught out by these kinds of attacks
-- (19:06:09) pospi: and since theyre so well known now, then probably it's not going to be a thing bad actors can take advantage for long
+1. A logic error in a software program does not mean the language is broken.
+2. A vulnerability in a language does not mean the underlying CPU is broken.
+3. A language which allows sloppy code need not be doomed if good tooling can be built around it... but a language which definitively prevents sloppy code is always going to be better.

 ???
-:TODO: diagrams of the two vulnerabilities discussed
+:TODO: diagrams of the two vulnerabilities discussed <!--pic-SL-->

-:TODO: flesh out to a take on current panic vs. reality of issue

 :TODO: checkCaller method decorator thing to ensure caller is an instance of something else?

-:TODO: Solar Storm image
+But the point still stands- should the network correct & account for these things at a protocol level, or are there cases where the functionality these bugs expose is in fact critical for the funcctioning of the whole platform?
+And if that's the case- then you have a rather awkward catch-22 situation at a core system level.